HobnobMancer/SI_Foltanyi_et_al_2023/sql_queries/README.md

 However, this returned 0 rows from the database.
 No bacterial proteins with the EC number 3.2.1.37 were associated with a PDB accession in UniProt.

-Similarly, the following command was used to retrieve the PDB accessions of all proteins in GH3.
+Similarly, the following command was used to retrieve the PDB accessions of all proteins in The families containing proteins with the EC number 3.2.1.37.

 ```sql
 SELECT DISTINCT Genbanks.genbank_accession, CazyFamilies.family, Pdbs.pdb_accession